share

 distributed monolith

-The term distributed monolith describes an undesirable outcome of a monolith to microservices migration.
-It is characterized by extracted microservices that are highly connected or heavily dependent on a monolith.
+The term distributed monolith describes an undesirable outcome of a monolith refactoring It is characterized by extracted microservices that are highly connected or heavily dependent on a monolith with distributed transactions.
 Hence, the “monolith issues at scale” remain unsolved, even though an app is split into microservices.

 Stage #6 outcome:

-A strangler application with services being incrementally extracted from a monolith.
+A strangler application with services being incrementally extracted from a monolith with eventual consistency models.

 7. Implement New Features as Microservices